EthanC43850/EthanC43850/README.md

 ### Hi there!
 I'm Ethan Constant 👋
+I'm currently in my second year studying computer science at the University of Central Florida

 <!--
 **EthanC43850/EthanC43850** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.